iHub/UmatiCodebase/README.md

 # Umati Codebase

 The Umati Codebase is suite of analysis code built in R and Python for purposes of studying the propagation of inflammatory speech online.
-It also represents translation of Umati methodology on dangerous speech into machine learning algorithms.
+It also represents the machine translation of the Umati methodology on factors for identifying dangerous speech in Kenya (The Susan Benesch Framework).
 The code suite is grouped into three main categories:

 * Collection
+* Tagger
 * Analysis
 * Utilities